Soul Sanctuary Dance - Freestyle Ecstatic Community Dance in Berkeley, California

 Our mission is to produce a welcoming and inclusive, all-ages, community freestyle dance that supports free expression, community, physical and emotional health, and a spirit of generosity.
 We are all volunteer-produced, which means our DJs don’t get paid.
 Instead, they give time and effort to support the mission of the dance.

-How we add New Resident DJs to our Roster
+Being a guest DJ, and how we add New Resident DJs to our Roster

-New DJs generally come from within our dance community.
+New DJs come from within our dance community.
 We ask that potential new DJs who are not regulars at our dance attend at least two dances to become familiar with our dance and our community and what our community expects.
 Each potential new DJ is paired with a current DJ for mentoring.
 Together, the mentor and the potential new DJ decide how best to proceed.
-This could involve working together to make playlists or having the mentor prescreen and give feedback on playlists.
+This could involve working together to make playlists or having the mentor pre-screen and give feedback on playlists.
 The decision to add a DJ to our permanent roster is considered an “organizer-level decision” which involves our entire dance community and is made by consensus of the organizers.
 In making this decision, the organizers will consider whether the potential new DJ has demonstrated a consistent record of supporting the mission of the dance through his or her period of mentored DJ work.

 Sound System